snguyenpentest/HTB-writeups/Jeeves/Jeeves.md

 # HTB Jeeves Overview

 [The Jeeves pwnbox](https://app.hackthebox.com/challenges/167) is an easy-rated retired Challenge.
-It features concepts of Binary Exploitation, Fuzzing, Buffer Overflow, and a basic understanding of python.
+It features concepts of Binary Exploitation, Fuzzing, Buffer Overflow, and a basic understanding of python.  <br> Note: Write-ups are only for retired machines.

 I used [@PinkDraconian](https://github.com/PinkDraconian) and [@dannytzoc](https://github.com/dannytzoc) YouTube videos for inspiration to better understand binary exploitation and how to execute buffer overflow on this challenge.
 I highly suggest you give them a follow for more OffSec and HTB CTF content!